viorel-anghel/dummy-pod/README.md

 docker run -d  -e TEXT=nobine -e PORT=8181 -p 6789:8181 --name dummy dummy:$TAG
 curl http://localhost:6789/
 ```

+## cgi-bins
+The container includes some small scripts which can be accessed with URLs like `http://localhost:6789/cgi-bin/status`.
+For others see the directory cgi-bin here.

 ## Using it in kubernetes